Blancmange (band): Reformed

 Commuter 23, a studio album containing 14 tracks, was released on 11 March 2016.
 On 20 March 2017, the band announced on their website that a new studio album, Unfurnished Rooms, would be released on 22 September 2017.
 On 23 June 2017, Fader, a new musical project between Neil Arthur and Benge, released their debut studio album, First Light.
 It was preceded by a single, "I Prefer Solitude", on 7 June 2017.
 In August 2017, Edsel Records released the 9-CD boxset The Blanc Tapes that expanded each of the three 1980s albums over three discs with additional material and liner notes by Neil Arthur.

 In February 2018, Near Future, another side project comprising Neil Arthur and Jez Bernholz (from Gazelle Twin), announced that they would release their debut studio album, Ideal Home, on 25 May 2018.
 In April 2018, Blancmange announced a forthcoming studio album, Wanderlust, and a UK tour in November.
 In July 2019, In Shadow, the second studio album by the Fader project (Neil Arthur and Benge), was announced for release on 18 October 2019.

 An instrumental album by Blancmange, Nil by Mouth II, was released on 22 November 2019 as a limited-edition run of 1000 copies.
 The album was released on a larger scale on CD in June 2020.
 A new album, titled Mindset, preceded by a single with the same title in February, was released in June 2020.

+The trio of Arthur, Vince Clarke and Benge as the supergroup Doublespeak released their self-titled debut album on 29 May 2026.